marcelpetersen/mobil/_posts/2019-07-08-WunderMobilityonInstagram.md

 featured_image: "/uploads/2019/07/08/InstaTiago1.jpg"
 excerpt: We are excited to announce that Wunder Mobility has launched a new Instagram account.
+author: ''
+cta_heading: Find Out More About Careers at Wunder
+cta_text: Ready to join one of the most diverse and interesting companies in the world?
+  Browse our open positions now!
+cta_link: pages/careers/careers.md

 ---
 We are excited to announce that Wunder Mobility has launched an Instagram account to highlight our culture, diversity, international presence, and most of all our people.